juadHamdan/elevators/README.md

 ## Added Features:

-✦ User can change number of floors and elevators
+✦ User can change the number of floors and elevators<br/>
 ✦ Floor size and elevator's travel speed are customizble via the ./src/constants.js file

 ### Usage